 MacAskill calls this idea the 100x Multiplier: with each dollar spent, those who live in wealthy countries can expect to do at least one hundred times as much to benefit those in low-income countries than to benefit themselves.

 Poverty — what causes it, how to measure it, and how to solve it — can be remarkably complex.
-What is important to understand from this article is that a single metric doesn't necessarily tell a complete picture and that it is perhaps more important to think of two key questions:
+There is no one size fits all measure we can use.
+What is important to understand from this article is that a single metric doesn't necessarily tell a complete picture and that different measures should be used in different circumstances.
+And when thinking about what you can do in light of global poverty, think of two key questions: